Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 Attestation frameworks follow a lifecycle to manage the trustworthiness of NHIs.
 This lifecycle includes:

 - Enrollment: This is the initial step where an NHI establishes its identity within the system.
 Think of it as onboarding a new employee, but for a machine.
+This often involves provisioning the NHI with unique credentials and initial configuration.

 - Runtime attestation: This involves continuous verification of the NHI's state and configuration during operation.
 For example, a point-of-sale system in a retail store undergoes regular checks to ensure it's running approved software and hasn't been tampered with.
+This can involve checking boot measurements, running processes, and system configurations.

 - Revocation: When an NHI is compromised or no longer compliant, its attestation is revoked, preventing it from accessing resources.
 This is similar to terminating an employee's access privileges when they leave the company.